 Look for neighborhoods with play equipment in yards, minivans in driveways, school zone signs.
 Anything that signals young families.
 Distribute Saturday mornings when families are home.

-3. Farmer Markets
+3. Farmers Markets

 Bring a tent and table.
 Set up educational information on how to teach swimming.
 Make yourself come across as an expert in the field.